mlabecki/portfolio_analytics/README.md

 > ![](img/Page2-PreselectedTickerInCategories_2025-03-24-112221.png)

 ### 22. Technical Analysis App Page 3
 > On this page, the user can refine the selection if tickers, taking into account the start and end dates of available historical data for each of them.
 Portfolio summary with on-hover popover info for each added ticker appears at the top of the page.
 There is also an input box for any Yahoo Finance valid ticker that the user may wish to add without referring to any particular category.
+The selected tickers are displayed in the YOUR PORTFOLIO box, with all ticker details from the selection tables below being displayed on mouse hover.

 > ![](img/Page3-SelectedTickers_2025-03-24-112642.png)